-I wanted a clean comparison: take one transparent cutout of Romeo and ask Venice edit models to place him under cherry blossoms in Japan.
+Take one transparent cutout of Romeo—a Jack Russell—and ask ten Venice edit models to place him under cherry blossoms in Japan.
+Same dog, same job.
+Naive prompt first, tuned prompt where the first run fell short.

 The first prompt tried to do everything at once.
 That worked on the more forgiving models and dragged the rest down.